justinrummel/jr.com-mm/_posts/2017-04-15-conquer-the-hill-at-miller-school-of-albemarle-2017.md

 However, any future Charlottesville, VA race will require a visit to Starr Hill brewery with the [106 Street Food Truck][106]'s awesome Chicken Mesquite wrap that was absolutely the best meal I have ate in a long time (this statement is completely influenced by the fact I just rode my bike for almost four hours.)

+Results
+---

+- MALE Cat3/Beginner Men 35+: 5th of 7
+- All Participants: 83rd of 120

+Results are posted by [Race Category][CAT] or by [the number of laps][LAP].

 Photos
 ---